Samwheez/n-body/README.md

 # n-body
-Simple simulation of the Newtonian N-Body Problem
+Simple simulation of the Newtonian N-Body Problem.
 This script can be dropped in to the default Unity3d project